Strategic Partnerships and Relationships

 There is work as a Trust and as part of the systems to design new roles and innovative ways to access those roles in conjunction with increasing placements and developing research opportunities.

-For more information on our professional and public services partnerships, contact Christopher Leishman, Strategic Partnership Manager.
+For more information on our business and digital partnerships, contact Fiona Smith, Strategic Partnership Manager.

 Santander Universities has been a key partner to NTU since 2012 and the partnership has gone from strength-to strength in this time.